gicentre/litvis/documents/tutorials/elmIntroduction3.md

 ```

 If a non-negative number is provided, the function calcualtes its square root and wraps it in a `Just`.
-Negative values will always result in `Nothing` being returned.
+Negative values will always result in the `Nothing` constructor being returned.
 We can handle both situations with some pattern matching:

 ```elm {l siding raw}